 Why study automotive engineering?

 These contemporary issues will create demand for professionals with knowledge and skills in automotive design and manufacture.
-And if you're always asking questions, exploring different alternatives, and thinking creatively - then you're just who we're looking for.
+If you're always asking questions, exploring different alternatives, and thinking creatively - then you're who we're looking for.

 Why UWE Bristol?